ppy/osu-wiki/news/2023/2023-06-21-project-loved-june-2023.md

 A 24-DIFFICULTY MAPSET .  .  .  .  .  .

 Enjuxx is already known to be feared when it comes to the difficulty that he can create to absolutely shred any player's hands with muscle cramps and mental pain.
-This new mapset created by ::Enjuxx::{ user=10727985 }, [BoberOfDarkness](https://osu.ppy.sh/users/3427748), ::Dahcreeper::{ user=6926006 }, [Stats-Kun](https://osu.ppy.sh/users/8611935), ::Trent::{ user=3438241 }, and [Xinnoh](https://osu.ppy.sh/users/4236057) has a wide plethora of difficulties ranging from 1.13\* to 13.98\*, as well as specific skill tests, mainly being one of speed, obviously.
+This new mapset created by ::Enjuxx::{ user=10727985 }, ::BoberOfDarkness::{ user=3427748 }, ::Dahcreeper::{ user=6926006 }, ::Stats-Kun::{ user=8611935 }, ::Trent::{ user=3438241 }, and ::Xinnoh::{ user=4236057 } has a wide plethora of difficulties ranging from 1.13\* to 13.98\*, as well as specific skill tests, mainly being one of speed, obviously.

 Enjuxx's previous map, [Sendan Life (katagiri Bootleg)](https://osu.ppy.sh/beatmapsets/1431102#fruits/3881697) created by the artist *Remo Prototype (CV: Hanamori Yumiri)* was already an incredible difficulty spike and we've seen some amazing scores coming from Netamaru and Motion, two skilled players known for their speed and raw skill in all the realm!